Skip to content

 For this section, you'll need:

-• A Raspberry Pi set-up and running, and its IP address
+• A Raspberry Pi set-up and running, and its current IP address.

-• Electronic connections between the boards, motors, limit-switches, etc.
+• Electronic connections between the boards and motors, limit-switches, etc.

 Base configuration

 Each version of the robot has a defined set of Klipper configuration files.
-You can get them from this folder at the main repository.
+You can get them from the configs folder at the main repository.

 Look for README.md files in those directories, and the wisdom within.